 2. Break Information into Small Steps

-Children with special needs often benefit from learning in smaller, manageable chunks.
+Children with special needs often benefit from learning in smaller, manageable pieces of information.
 Break tasks or lessons into smaller parts, and teach them sequentially.
 Gradually build on previous steps to avoid overwhelming them.

 3. Use Repetition and Consistency